-- Avoid RSS feeds if you're concerned about landing in the Primary tab, as some sources show emails with RSS feeds land in Promotions.
+- Avoid RSS feeds: some sources show that emails with RSS feeds tend to land in Promotions.

-- Avoid overuse of links, and when you do hyperlink text, make sure no links are broken.
+- Avoid overuse of links: when you do hyperlink text, make sure no links are broken.

-- Personalize, personalize, personalize -- Klaviyo makes it easy to personalize your emails.
-For example, insert a first name into an email, for example, with a fallback if you don't have a name on file.
+- Personalize, personalize, personalize: Klaviyo makes it easy to personalize your emails.
+For example, insert a first name into an email with a fallback if you don't have a name on file.

 If you already use Klaviyo to optimize your content for strong engagement— by only sending personalized and highly targeted emails— then you shouldn't live in fear of the Promotions tab.
-You might still be curious, however, where your emails are ending up for the majority of your Gmail recipients.
+However, you might still be curious about where your emails are ending up for the majority of your Gmail recipients.
 While there is no way to see which tab your emails are going to (as this is dependent on the personal inboxes of your recipients), tools like Litmus can help.